Vail Resort at a Glance:

 In a word, Vail is “Epic”.
 195 interesting fall line trails, vast Back Bowls comprising over 3,000 acres of wide open natural terrain.
 You ski from Africa to Italy, to China and Russia- fun trail dedications!
 Vail may be the most ideal skiers’ mountain in the world.
 Perfectly pitched slopes, modern lifts to the beautiful base village of Vail Village and Lionshead.
 Caveat: skiing at Vail is a better choice, versus snowboarding Vail – quite a bit of traversing around this vast terrain easily done on two boards.

-Vail Resorts now owns 19 ski resorts across the country and globe, to include nearby Beaver Creek, Breckenridge, Keystone, plus Heavenly, Northstar and Kirkwood in California, Park City Mountain Resort which encompasses The Canyons in Utah, plus Afton Alps and Brighton in Michigan, and Whistler Blackcomb in BC Canada, Okemo and Stowe Mountain in Vermont, NH’s Mount Sunapee, Perisher Australia, and the Epic Pass is also valid for skiing at Telluride on the $800+ Vail Resorts Epic Pass.
-Their Epic Mix ski app that tracks your vertical, your day and your lifetime on their slopes, and lift line wait times!
+Vail Resorts now owns 36 ski resorts across the country and globe, to include nearby Beaver Creek, Breckenridge, Keystone, plus Heavenly, Northstar and Kirkwood in California, Park City Mountain Resort which encompasses The Canyons in Utah, plus Afton Alps and Brighton in Michigan, and Whistler Blackcomb in BC Canada, Okemo and Stowe Mountain in Vermont, NY’s Hunter, NH’s Mount Sunapee, Perisher Australia, and the Epic Pass is also valid for skiing at Telluride at $800, and other Vail Resorts Epic Pass partner resorts.
+The Epic Mix ski app tracks your vertical, your day and your lifetime on their slopes, along with updating you about lift line wait times!

 Vail is awesome – from the vast ski terrain, to the iconic original slope side Vail village, modeled after a Bavarian alpine town.
-Vail’s base is at 8,200’ elevation and the scenic summit is 11,570’.
-Vail gets plenty of snow typically, but also boasts about 300 days of sunshine and classic western blue skies – its either snowing or sunny at Vail say the locals.
+Vail’s base is at 8,200’ elevation and the scenic summit is 11,570’ 2 miles high.
+Vail gets plenty of snow typically, but also boasts about 300 days of sunshine and classic western blue skies – “its either snowing or sunny at Vail” say the locals.

-Starting with Vail’s Front Side, Vail has dozens of the best signature trails – long and cascading Simba and Born Free, Gandy Dancer which rolls and turns down the mountainside surrounded by towering pines and aspens.
+Starting with Vail’s Front Side, Vail has dozens of signature trails – long and cascading Simba and Born Free, Gandy Dancer which rolls and turns down the mountainside surrounded by towering pines and aspens.
 Cappuccino and Christmas are gorgeously groomed morning trails.
-And then there is iconic 4-mile Riva Ridge, named for the 10th Mountain Division, tumbling down into Vail Village.
+And then there is iconic 3-mile Riva Ridge, named for the 10th Mountain Division, tumbling down into Vail Village.

 Vail’s back side offers seven extensive bowls encompassing 3,000 of Vail’s 5,289 total acreage, with natural snow terrain, untouched and often untracked.
 Vail’s huge grooming fleet rolls out much of the front side terrain daily and also a swath down each of Vail’s Back Bowls, but otherwise this hearty bowl terrain is powdery amid perfectly spaced aspen trees, all served by swift high speed lifts (hardly time to catch your breath) from Sun Up and Sun Down Bowl to Siberia and Outer Mongolia – as remote and adventurous as it sounds.